Skip to main content

 Adding to cart… The item has been added

 You'll have customers for life if you serve an excellent Earl Grey tea blend!
-Even though Earl Grey comes in many different forms, this classic blend is one of the most popular we sell.
-It takes a long time and a lot of trying and testing to make a new Earl Grey black tea.
+This classic bergamot tea blend is one of the most popular we sell.
+It takes a long time and a lot of trying and testing to make a new, high-quality bergamot tea.
 The recipe for our blend has stayed the same for over ten years.
 We put together high-grown Ceylon tea leaves, a smooth top-grade Keemun, high-quality natural bergamot oil, and blue cornflowers for decoration.
-The result is a high-quality cup of tea with no strong smell or aftertaste.
+The result is a high-quality cup of tea with no strong smell or aftertaste that tastes great with a slice of lemon!

 We only use natural flavourings from natural sources to add something more to the tea, not take away from its natural taste.
-For Earl Grey, we use very high-quality bergamot oil that's rich in aroma and has a sharp, strong, orange-like flavour and floral aroma, but doesn't overpower the tea with too much perfume and flavour so you can still enjoy the natural tea taste.
+For Earl Grey black tea, we use very high-quality bergamot oil that's rich in aroma and has a sharp, strong, orange-like flavour and floral aroma, but doesn't overpower the tea with too much perfume and flavour, so you can still enjoy the natural tea taste.

 How is Bergamot oil made?